 When you’ve got children ranging in age from toddlers to primary school aged kids, finding parks and playgrounds that keeps everyone satisfied can be a challenge!
-But as NSM Discoverer Jodie Compton found out, Ryde Park gets the big kick of approval!
+But as North Shore Mum Discoverer Jodie Compton found out, Ryde Park gets the big kick of approval!

 As a mum of three children, Oliver aged eight, Lachlan aged six and Amelia aged two, trying to find somewhere to take them to suit all of their interests can sometimes be challenging.

 My older two boys love kicking the soccer ball, climbing trees and riding their scooters, whereas my two year old, loves the playground and also likes riding her scooter, however the age differences can sometimes mean the parks are too old for my daughter or two “babyish” for my older two.

 I am very excited as we came across Ryde Park over the weekend and yes, everyone was happy.
 To my surprise we were there for four hours and no one wanted to leave.

 This track was popular amongst all of my children.
 There are child size traffic lights, stop and go signs and pedestrian crossings set amongst neat gardens.
 For those wanting to have a rest and something to eat before they start speeding around on their scooters again, there are covered picnic tables.
 This area is all entirely fenced in and adjacent to this is a large fenced dog park for those wishing to bring their furry friends for a run.

 We decided to venture down the park and watched a local rugby game for a short time that was on the main field before going to the park area and we all had a kick of the soccer ball.
 This area was lovely with beautiful gardens and a lovely Rotunda, which would be a great area to have a child’s birthday party.
 There are paths throughout this area that the children were able to continue riding their scooters on.